 - Censure.
 Written reprimand for violation of the specified regulation, including the possibility of more severe disciplinary sanction in the event of conviction for the violation of the same or one of equal seriousness within the period of time stated by the reprimand.

 - Admonition.
-By an oral statement to the offender that he/ she has violated the university rules or has been in contempt of the board.
+By an oral statement to the offender that they have violated the university rules or have been in contempt of the board.

 - Restitution.
 Payment for all, or a portion of property damage caused during the commission of an offense.
 This penalty may be imposed by itself, or in addition to any of the other penalties.